 Vegans rejoice — you’ll be able to satisfy all your cravings for Asian flavors at Alice & Friends Vegan Kitchen.
 This “wonderland for vegans” is dedicated to crafting flavorful, healthy 100% vegan dishes that change how diners think about a plant-based diet.
 Choose from an extensive list of entrees, including miso ramen, chow mein, bibimbap with smoked tofu, chana masala poke bowl, and so much more.
 House-made desserts, like zucchini bread and soy ice cream, make a sweet end to the meal.

 Take your veggie devotion one step further at Chicago Raw.
 The grab-and-go concept is dedicated to serving only uncooked, 100% plant-based foods, drinks, and desserts.
-Visit their two locations (one in River North, one in Ogilvie train station) to stock up on their fresh and tasty options, like falafel patties on onion bread, pizza with wheat berry crust and cashew cheese, and zucchini “spaghetti” with seed-based meatballs.
+Visit their Gold Coast storefront to stock up on their fresh and tasty options, like falafel patties on onion bread, pizza with wheat berry crust and cashew cheese, and zucchini “spaghetti” with seed-based meatballs.
 Or order a superfood-packed smoothie, made fresh on the spot.